Having a mindful morning routine isn’t about ditching tech in favour of a bong-infused Zen hippie lifestyle.

 Stranger things have happened.

 Meditation is a well-known tool for relieving stress and anxiety.
 It’s also good for your brain.
-It improves your memory and focus, slows brain aging and reduces self-referential thinking.
+It improves your memory and focus, slows brain ageing and reduces self-referential thinking.
 Meditation is a powerful addiction recovery aid as well.

 The great thing about exercising in the morning is that then it’s done for the day.
 You won’t have this ‘have to’ hanging over your head.
 You’ll start your day boosted by a win, which means things can only get better.